 The conditions that surround the need for a bone graft may vary, but there is one thing that remains true in all cases.
 Bone grafts are an incredible way to help your body start building new bone by repairing the old damage.
 In the same way that a sunken ship can help serve as a basis for the foundation of a new coral reef, so can a bone graft help your body begin the process of restoring your damaged jaw.

 If you’ve been wondering if a bone graft can help you start on your road to restoration dentistry then it may be time to make a call to the qualified professionals at Premier Dental of South Orange County.
-Dr. Duc Pham has been helping patients like you tackle the most difficult restoration processes with compassion and expertise.
+Dr. Marian Bradford has been helping patients like you tackle the most difficult restoration processes with compassion and expertise.
 Don’t let a damaged jaw prevent you from regaining that beautiful smile you remember.
 With the help of the experts in Aliso Viejo, CA you’ll soon be on your way to restoring your confidence and enjoying your favorite foods again with bone grafts and restoration dentistry.